Adam Kennedy: Los Angeles Dodgers

 On December 1, 2011, Kennedy signed a one-year contract with the Los Angeles Dodgers.
 In 86 games with the Dodgers, mostly as a pinch hitter (with occasional starts at second and third), Kennedy hit .262.
 A strained right groin put him on the disabled list and ended his season early, on September 11.

 Post playing career

-After his playing career ended, Kennedy opened up a new baseball academy.
+After his playing career ended, Kennedy opened a baseball academy.